StanfordLin/stanfordlin/README.md

 - Launching [UA Local 170's app for members](https://ualocal170.com), a mobile app for internal members
 - Working on a startup project of my own
-- Seeking internships for Winter (Jan-Apr) ❄ and Summer (May-Aug) ☀ 2021
+- Seeking internships for Summer (May-Aug) ☀ 2021

 ## Get in touch